Decathlon/vitamin-compose/modals/README.md

-`modifier: Modifier = Modifier` | The `Modifier` to be applied to the component `title: String? = null` | The optional title to be displayed at the top of the modal `@DrawableRes iconRes: Int? = null` | The optional leading icon to be displayed at the start of the title `contentScrollState: ScrollState = rememberScrollState()` | The optional scroll state to observe the scrolling `positiveButton: (@Composable VitaminModalButtons.() -> Unit)? = null` | The optional positive button to be displayed at the bottom of the modal
+`modifier: Modifier = Modifier` | The `Modifier` to be applied to the component `title: String? = null` | The optional title to be displayed at the top of the modal `@DrawableRes iconRes: Int? = null` | The optional leading icon to be displayed at the start of the title `buttonsOrientation: ModalButtonsOrientation = ModalButtonsOrientation.HORIZONTAL` | The optional buttons orientation to display buttons vertically or horizontally
+`contentScrollState: ScrollState = rememberScrollState()` | The optional scroll state to observe the scrolling `colors: ModalColors = VitaminModalColors.primary()` | The optional sizes used to define colors of icon, title, content and background of the modal
+`sizes: ModalSizes = VitaminModalSizes.medium()` | The optional sizes used to define modal padding, spacers sizes and icon size
+`positiveButton: (@Composable VitaminModalButtons.() -> Unit)? = null` | The optional positive button to be displayed at the bottom of the modal
 `negativeButton: (@Composable VitaminModalButtons.() -> Unit)? = null` | The optional negative button to be displayed at the bottom of the modal
 `neutralButton: (@Composable VitaminModalButtons.() -> Unit)? = null` | The optional neutral button to be displayed at the bottom of the modal
-`buttonsOrientation: ModalButtonsOrientation = ModalButtonsOrientation.HORIZONTAL` | The optional buttons orientation to display buttons vertically or horizontally
-`sizes: ModalSizes = VitaminModalSizes.default()` | The optional sizes used to define modal padding, spacers sizes and icon size
-`colors: ModalColors = VitaminModalColors.default()` | The optional sizes used to define colors of icon, title, content and background of the modal